 Executive Order (E.O.)
 12866 ("Regulatory Planning and Review"; 58 FR 51735 (Oct.
-4, 1993)), as implemented by DOT Order 2100.6B ("Policies and Procedures for Rulemaking"), requires agencies to regulate in the "most cost-effective manner," to make a "reasoned determination that the benefits of the intended regulation justify its costs,' and to develop regulations that "impose the least burden on society."
+4, 1993)), as implemented by DOT Order 2100.6B ("Policies and Procedures for Rulemaking"), requires agencies to regulate in the "most cost-effective manner," to make a "reasoned determination that the benefits of the intended regulation justify its costs," and to develop regulations that "impose the least burden on society."
 DOT Order 2100.6B specifies that regulations should generally "not be issued unless their benefits are expected to exceed their costs."
 In arriving at those conclusions, E.O.
 12866 requires that agencies should consider "both quantifiable measures . . . and qualitative measures of costs and benefits that are difficult to quantify" and "maximize net benefits . . . unless a statute requires another regulatory approach."
 E.O.
-12866 also requires that "agencies should assess all costs and benefits of available regulatory alternatives, including the alternative of not regulating."
+12866 also requires that 'agencies should assess all costs and benefits of available regulatory alternatives, including the alternative of not regulating."
 DOT Order 2100.6B directs that PHMSA and other Operating Administrations must generally choose the "least costly regulatory alternative" that achieves the relevant objectives" unless required by law or compelling safety need.

-E.O.
+E.Ö.
 12866 and DOT Order 2100.6B also require that PHMSA submit "significant regulatory actions" to the Office of Information and Regulatory Affairs (OIRA) within the Executive Office of the President's Office of Management and Budget (OMB) for review.
 This direct final rule is a not significant regulatory action pursuant to E.O.
 12866; it also has not designated this rule as a "major rule" as defined by the Congressional Review Act (5 U.S.C.
-801 et seq.).
+801 et seg.).

 PHMSA has complied with the requirements in E.O.
 12866 as implemented by DOT Order 2100.6B and determined that this direct final rule may result in cost savings by reducing regulatory burdens and regulatory uncertainty for pipeline facility operators.
-In fact, updates to consensus industry standards are generally accepted and followed on a voluntary basis throughout most of the pipeline industry.
-PHMSA understands that most pipeline operators already purchase and voluntarily apply industry standards-including the updated standard that is the subject of this rulemaking-within their ordinary business practices.
-Incorporation of the updated version of these standards within the PSRs will help ensure that the industry is not forced to incur the additional cost of complying with different versions of the same standard.
-Those cost savings may also result in reduced costs for the public to whom pipeline operators generally transfer a portion of their compliance costs.
+Updates to consensus industry standards are generally accepted and followed on a voluntary basis throughout most of the pipeline industry.
+PHMSA understands that most pipeline operators already purchase and voluntarily apply industry standardsincluding the updated standard that is the subject of this rulemaking-part of their routine business practices.
+Incorporating the updated version of these standards into the PSRs will help avoid the added costs of complying with multiple versions of the same standard.
+These savings are expected to reduce overall compliance costs, which pipeline operators often pass on to consumers.
 The cost savings of this rulemaking could not be quantified.